prysmaticlabs/documentation/website/docs/wallet/withdraw-validator.md

 default beacon node REST `<node-url>` is `http://localhost:3500` aka `http://127.0.0.1:3500`
 :::

-Open a terminal in the location where you downloaded the prysmctl binaries and run the following command
+Open a terminal in the location where you downloaded the prysmctl binaries and run the following command.

 ```jsx
 ./prysmctl validator withdraw --beacon-node-host=<node-url> --path=<bls_to_execution_changes-*.json>